snac-cooperative/technical-docs/Requirements/User Management.md

 user profiles.
 We might want their social networking profile, but social networking is not a core function of SNAC.

-By default users can't do anything that isn't exposed to the non-authenticated public users.
+By default, the lowest privileged users can't do anything that isn't exposed to the non-authenticated public users.
 Privileges are added and users are given roles (aka groups) from which they inherit privileges.
 The authorization system is involved in every transaction with the server to the extent that every request to the server is checked for authorization before being passed to the code doing the real work.
+(Every request is also checked for authentication as well, naturally.)

-The Linux model of three privilege types "user", "group", and "other" works well for authorization permissions and we should use this model.
+The Linux model of three privilege types "user", "group", and "other" works well for authorization permissions and we should use this model, albeit somewhat simplfied.
 "User" is an authenticated user.
 "Group" is a set of users, and a user may belong to several groups.
 In SNAC and the non-Linux world "group" is known as "role", so SNAC will call them "roles".
 "Other" privileges apply to SNAC as public, non-authenticated users, although we don't really have "other", and the "researcher" role applies to public users.

+Each feature has a list of one or more authorized roles which may access that feature.

-Users can have several roles, and will have all the privileges of all their roles.
+Users can have several roles, and will have all the privileges (access to features) of all their roles.
 Role membership is managed by an administrative UI (part of the dashboard) and related API code.
+Our system allows access to every feature associated with any user role.
+(Just an aside: some high-security systems restrict access to the least privileged role; like Linux, SNAC has a different model.)
 User information such as name, phone number, and even password can also change.
 User ID values cannot be changed, and a user ID is never reused, even after account deletion.

 We expect to create additional roles as necessary for application functions.